-If the tax agent is a partnership or a company, this declaration must be signed in the name of the partnership or company by a person who is registered as a nominee of that partnership or company.
+If the tax agent is a partnership or a company, this declaration must be signed by a person authorised by that partnership or company to sign on its behalf.
 Print that person's name at this item also.

 DECLARATION

 Public officer